 IaaS providers describe their best security practices for the cloud.
 Your users can find the top 10 AWS best security practices or the top 10 Microsoft Azure best security practices.
 Employees’ actions could be the most critical front door to cyber-attack without appropriate training.
-IT leaders must ensure cloud users known these best practices because this is the better way to secure the company’s environment from misconfigurations.
+IT leaders must ensure cloud users know best practices because this is the better way to secure the company’s environment from misconfigurations.

 Also, annual training is not enough because technologies are evolving.
 You must set up a long-term plan with customized training regarding each environment needs and data access.

 This list of cloud security issues is not exhaustive, and they could be different regarding your environment.
 As a security company and Cloud Security Alliance member (Sergio Loureiro, Cloud Director, is one of the founders of the CSA), we know that the cloud migration is a big worry for many organizations.
 Our webinar “Cloud Providers ate hosting companies’ lunch, what’s next?
 Security!“ will give you more information to resolve your cloud security issues.